A polynomial associated with rooted trees and specific posets: Extension to a class of posets

-\begin{proof} Since it is quite important for the discussion below, let us also provide a proof that the two definitions are equivalent for the sake of completeness.
-We first show that a $\V$-poset does not contain an $N$-poset or a bowtie.
+\begin{proof} We first show that a $\V$-poset does not contain an N-poset or a bowtie.
 We reason by induction on the size $n$ of the poset.
 If $n=1$, the claim holds trivially.
 Assume that it holds whenever $n \leq k$, for some $k\geq 1$.
 Now, consider the case where $n=k+1$.
 By Definition~\ref{defnvpo}, three operations can be made to obtain such a poset:

-\begin{itemize} \item Taking the union of disjoint $\V$-posets of size less or equal to $k$.
-By the induction hypothesis, those posets are $N$- and bowtie-free, and so is their disjoint union.
+\begin{itemize} \item Taking the union of disjoint $\V$-posets of size less than or equal to $k$.
+By the induction hypothesis, those posets are N- and bowtie-free, and so is their disjoint union.

 \item Adding a greatest element to a $\V$-poset $P$ of size $k$.
-By the induction hypothesis again, the poset $P$ is $N$- and bowtie-free.
-Moreover, since $g$ is comparable to all other elements in the poset, there is no induced $N$-poset nor a bowtie that has $g$ as an element.
-Thus, the new poset is $N$- and bowtie-free.
+By the induction hypothesis again, the poset $P$ is N- and bowtie-free.
+Moreover, since $g$ is comparable to all other elements in the poset, there is no induced N-poset nor a bowtie that has $g$ as an element.
+Thus, the new poset is N- and bowtie-free.